JeremiJL/BYT/documentation/product_requirements.md

 Platform's business model relays on the existence of _advertisers_.
 Emptio gives advertisers option to purchase more favorable positioning of chosen products on the website.

+### How does any user interact with the platform

+Any interaction with Emptio starts from having to log in to the platform.
+User fills in login and password, if login succeeds, user is redirected to dedicated home page.
+If user doesn't have an account yet, he may create one by completing an entry form.
+First user has to choose what type of account (shopper, merchant or advertiser) he would like to create.
+Then user provides his/her new login credentials and all profile details specific to kind of account chosen.

 ### How does a shopper interact with the platform

 After logging to the platform the shopper is faced with a home page.